kylerosser/emergent-behaviour/README.md

 # Emergent Behaviour
 A collection of graphics simulations that showcase how simple rules can be used to form complex emergent behaviour.

 Each example can be run using the `main.py` file in its corresponding folder.
+Constants can be changed in `config.py`.

 [Pygame](https://github.com/pygame/pygame) must be installed (`pip install pygame`)

 ## Life
-[Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a cellular automaton consisting of a grid of cells that evolve over discrete time steps based on simple rules, leading to cool patterns.
+[Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a grid-based cellular automaton that evolves over time based on simple rules.
 The standard rules are as follows:
 - A dead cell with 3 alive neighbors is reborn
 - An alive cell with 2 or 3 alive neighbors survives
 - All other cells die
-These rules are applied across all cells simultaneously at each iteration of the simulation.
+At each iteration, these rules are applied across all cells simultaneously.

 Use `SPACE` to pause/play the simulation and `MOUSE1` to toggle cells while paused.